Match Amazing Speakers

 Before leading NHLI, Ms. Rivera worked in higher education as the Special Assistant to the President for Diversity and Community Relations at Black Hawk College in Illinois and at Western Illinois University managing the Hispanic Program for Educational Advancement as well as the Learning to Lead Program for Hispanic students.

 Her work experience also includes several assignments overseas, including working for the U.S. Information Agency, the U.S. Embassy in Panama and as a consultant in organizational development in Spain.
-She has been invited as a U.S. State Department speaker to Peru, Ecuador, Argentina, Colombia and Curaçao and teleconferencing on programs on Women’s empowerment in Bolivia and Mexico.
+She has been invited as a U.S. State Department speaker to Peru, Ecuador, Argentina, Colombia, Mexico, and Curaçao; and teleconferencing on programs on women’s empowerment in Bolivia.
 She served as as an international elections observer in Honduras.
 Ms. Rivera has also participated in a fellowship to Israel and Puerto Rico with the American Jewish Committee and Project Interchange.
 She recently traveled to Africa to work with Women’s groups in Kenya and Rwanda with the World Pulse Organization.

 Ms. Rivera is originally from San Juan, Puerto Rico.
-She has a BA in Communications from American University and a Master’s degree in Education Administration from Western Illinois University.
-She is also a graduate of the Harvard University JFK School of Government Executive Program, the Center for Creative Leadership Institute, the Gallup Leadership Institute, the HACR Harvard Business Executive Program on Corporate Governance, and the Mexican American Solidarity Foundation.
+She has a Bachelor of Arts in Communications from American University and a Master’s degree in Education Administration from Western Illinois University.
+She is also a graduate of the Harvard University JFK School of Government Executive Program, the Center for Creative Leadership Institute, the Gallup StrengthsFinder Coaching Program, the Gallup Leadership Institute, the Empowerment Institue, the HACR Harvard Business Executive Program on Corporate Governance, and the Mexican American Solidarity Foundation.

 Ms. Rivera has been featured in Hispanic Magazine, the Woman MBA Magazine, the TV show Hispanics Today, Lifetime Television for Women, Champions of Change, LatinaStyle Magazine, Monster.com and the Soy Latina, Soy Unica SAMHSA website.